awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 AWS supports global condition keys and service\-specific condition keys\.
 To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

-Systems Manager defines its own set of condition keys and also supports using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 To see a list of Systems Manager condition keys, see [Condition Keys for AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-policy-keys) in the *Service Authorization Reference*\.
 To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions)\.